 Laurence again, briefly, in Blood of Tyrants.
 He relearns, rather improperly from Temeraire, that he had committed treason during the 8-year window that is presently a gap in his memory.
 This knowledge nearly drives him over the edge, causing his comrades to become greatly concerned for his well-being.
 This, in turn, results in a Heroic BSOD for Temeraire: witnessing Laurence's reaction made him realize just how heavy a role he played in all the recent misfortunes in Laurence's life, making him believe that he is undeserving of Laurence as he only does him no good.
 A damn good thing that it doesn't stick for long after.

-The idea of trying strong-tasting, smelly, or bitter herbs and foods as potential cures is something a folk medicine person would routinely do in many cultures.
+Improbable Antidote: The mushrooms in Empire Of Ivory.
+Though the idea of trying strong-tasting, smelly, or bitter herbs and foods as potential cures is something a folk medicine person would routinely do in many cultures.
 It took many days of such trial and error to find one that worked.

-In Spite of a Nail: Having dragons for the entirety of recorded history hasn't actually changed that much.
-At least in Eurasia; in Africa and the Americas, the differences from actual history seem considerably larger—for example, the Incas were a strong civilization as of the 1800s, having forced Pizarro out.
+Has an interesting tension with For Want of a Nail.
+Having dragons for the entirety of recorded history hasn't actually changed that much; European history seems basically the same up to the Napoleonic wars.
+In Africa and the Americas, the differences from actual history are considerably larger—for example, while the Incas and other American peoples were ravaged by European diseases which prevented them from gaining global influence and allowed European colonization of plagued-out areas, the addition of dragons allowed them to force out the invaders and made the names "Cortez" and "Pizarro" into cautionary tales.
 China in this universe, far from being in decline, is a major power that Britain must needs treat with respect (though a great many Englishmen still hold racist attitudes toward Chinese—or, in fact, anyone not English), and the African human/dragon empire in Empire of Ivoryis strong enough to drive the European colonists and slavetraders clean out of sub-Saharan Africa.
 As noted below in the Meaningful Background Event entry, the Tswana eventually expand their anti-slavery campaign to the Americas, with all the profound implications that carries.

 Interservice Rivalry: As an extension of society in general, the other branches of the British military aren't terribly supportive of the aerial corps.
 Understandably, the Corps responds by bristling back.
 The Navy and the Corps in particular seem to share a fair bit of enmity, which makes things rather awkward for Laurence at first.